jaimeCalvente/PLC_Tia_Portal_Energy_Drink/README.md

 # PLC_Tia_Portal_Energy_Drink
 Program designed to control an energy drink plant with modular programming in Awl, Scl and Fbd.
 ## Project Description
 This project has been created to simulate the production plant of an energy drink.
+It is an ongoing project which needs some modifications and implementations to make it more efficient, roboust and error proof.

 The process consist of **three main tanks**, containing water, flavours and other conservants.
 Every individual tank has been implemented with a common "**FC_Tank_Level**" with a **filling** (open-close) **valve** and **discharge** (proportional) **valve** , which are in charge of filling and emptying the tanks independently of each other, depending on the level of the tank and the system`s demands.